Becoming an international undergraduate student at Concordia

 - Complete the free online application

-- Be proficient in the English language as measured by TOEFL (Test of English as a Foreign Language) or other comparable instrument.
-A score on the TOEFL iBT test of 79 or above is required for admission.
-Information on taking the TOEFL test is available at US Embassy or Consulate offices or online at www.ets.org/toefl.
-The student should request the TOEFL test scores be mailed to Undergraduate Admissions at Concordia University, Nebraska - code number 6116.
+- Be proficient in the English language as measured by TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+A score of 78 or above (TOEFL iBT test) or 6.0 or above (IELTS) is required for admission.
+Information on taking the TOEFL test is available at US Embassy or Consulate offices or online at ets.org/toefl.
+The IELTS can be found online at ielts.org.

 - Provide high school transcripts (school's academic record of the student) with a grade point average indicating the student performed academically above average.
-If transcript is in another language an additional transcript in English must be provided through www.wes.org World Education Services.
+If transcript is not in English, an additional transcript in English must be provided through World Education Services, wes.org.
 Original transcript must show the school seal or stamp, address of the school, and signature of the ranking school official.

 - Submit proof of financial support that will meet the total educational and living expenses for the first-year of study at Concordia.
 Download Form

 To meet the requirements to receive an I-20 form from Concordia and apply for F-1 student visa status, the student must:

 - Complete and send all application materials to Concordia University and be officially accepted.